JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/spell_checking.md

 identifiers and plain text.
 If you don't need anything else, you can just inherit from this class and register it.

-If you need to check spelling for some specific elements in your language, then override `getTokenizer()`. and use `isMyContext()` to determine if a PSI element should be checked by your strategy.
+If you need to check spelling for some specific elements in your language, then override `getTokenizer()` and use `isMyContext()` to determine if a PSI element should be checked by your strategy.
 The `getTokenizer()` method returns an instance of [Tokenizer](%gh-ic%/spellchecker/src/com/intellij/spellchecker/tokenizer/Tokenizer.java)